 later, heavily Christianized legends of King Arthur, Merlin, and the Knights of

 the Round Table.
-He prefered the older stories and wrote a cycle of poems on the
+He preferred the older stories and wrote a cycle of poems on the

 subject, including "At Tintagel," "Truces" and "Isolde's Song."
 A number of